 Request an agent to provide the current value of an OID.

-SNMP manager sends this message to request data from SNMP agent.
-It is simply used to retrieve data from SNMP agent.
-In response to this, SNMP agent responds with requested value through response message.
+SNMP manager sends this message to request data from the SNMP agent.
+It retrieves data from the SNMP agent.
+In response to this, the SNMP agent responds with the requested value through a response message.

 - GetNextRequest –

 Request the next object in the MIB.
 This means you can traverse a tree without needing to specify OIDs.

 This message discovers the data available on an SNMP agent.
 The SNMP manager can request data continuously until no more data is left.
 In this way, the SNMP manager can take knowledge of all the available data on the SNMP agent.